jdbalistreri/PluggedIn/README.md

 [heroku]: #fillthisin

+## Current To Do
+- [ ] Add pagination and search to the connections box
+- [ ] Add number of connections to the user's show page
+- [ ] Add a connect button to the users index item view
+- [ ] Improve inbox view for connections to show the user

 ## Minimum Viable Product
 ExtinctIn is a clone of LinkedIn built on Rails and Backbone.
 Users can:

 - [x] Create accounts
 - [x] Create sessions (log in)
 - [x] Create user profiles with personal information
-- [ ] User profiles contain past job/school experiences
+- [x] User profiles contain past job/school experiences
-- [ ] Users can edit their profile in place by double clicking the text
+- [x] Users can edit their profile in place by double clicking the text
-- [ ] Request to connect with other users
+- [x] Request to connect with other users
 - [ ] Send messages to other users
-- [ ] Search for users by name
-- [ ] Search for users by company
+- [ ] Search for users

 ## Design Docs
 * [View Wireframes][views]